MarchRoth/leo-xiv/2025/2025-05-15, Audience (Brothers of the Christian Schools).md

+## May 15th, 2025: Audience with Brothers of the Christian Schools
 **Location**: *Clementine Hall*
 ___
 In the name of the Father, of the Son, and of the Holy Spirit, peace be with you.